bunkerity/bunkerweb/README.md

 List of PHP functions blacklisted.
 They can't be used anywhere in PHP code.

 ## TODO
-- run php7-fpm as nginx
 - Edit CONTENT_SECURITY_POLICY default value
-- Possibility to disable stuff with "free" values
 - Custom TLS certificates
 - Documentation
 - Certificate Transparency